mikechambers/png-meta/README.md

 - Use descriptive search terms for better results
 - The AI is liberal in matching - if unsure, it includes results
 - Verbose mode shows detailed progress and debugging info

-### File Organization
-- png-meta works best with organized directory structures
-- Consider separate folders for screenshots vs photos vs graphics
-- The analysis metadata travels with the PNG files when moved

 ### Search Optimization
 - Use natural language in search prompts